Freedom of religion in Mauritania

-Freedom of religion in Mauritania is limited by the Government.
-The constitution establishes the country as an Islamic republic and decrees that Islam is the religion of its citizens and the State.
+Freedom of religion in Mauritania is highly restricted, as the country defines itself constitutionally as an Islamic republic and recognizes Islam as the religion of the State and its citizens.
+While non-Muslim expatriates are generally permitted to worship privately, public religious pluralism, proselytization, and activities perceived as contradicting Islamic principles are prohibited or tightly controlled.

-Non-Muslim resident expatriates and a few non-Muslim citizens practice their religion openly with certain limitations on proselytization and transmission of religious materials.

-Relations between the Muslim community and the small non-Muslim community are generally amicable.

 Religious demography

+Official census figures identify 100% of Mauritanian citizens as Muslim.

-Almost all of the population are practicing Sunni Muslims, although there are a few non-Muslims.
-Roman Catholic and non-denominational Christian churches have been established in Nouakchott, Atar, Zouerate, Nouadhibou, and Rosso.
-A number of expatriates practice Judaism but there are no synagogues.
+In reality, 99.1% are Sunni Muslims, although there are a very few non-Muslims (approximately 0.9%).
+Roman Catholic and non-denominational Christian churches have been established in Nouakchott, Atar, Zouerate, Nouadhibou and Rosso, but these churches are officially restricted to expatriates only.
+A number of expatriates practice Judaism but there are no synagogues in the country.

-There are several foreign faith-based nongovernmental organizations (NGO's) active in humanitarian and developmental work in the country.

 Status of religious freedom

 Islam is generally considered to be the essential cohesive element unifying the country's various ethnic groups and castes.
-There is a cabinet-level Ministry of Culture and Islamic Orientation and a High Council of Islam, consisting of six imams, which, at the Government's request, advises on the conformance of legislation to Islamic precepts.
+There is a cabinet-level Ministry of Culture and Islamic Orientation and a High Council of Islam, consisting of six imams, which, at the government's request, advises on the conformance of legislation to Islamic precepts.

 Mosques and Qur'anic schools are funded privately by their members and other donors.
 One exception is a small stipend to the imam of the Central Mosque in the capital city of Nouakchott provided by the government.

-The Government does not register religious groups; however, secular NGOs, inclusive of humanitarian and development NGO's affiliated with religious groups, must register with the Ministry of the Interior.
+The government does not register religious groups; however, secular NGOs, inclusive of humanitarian and development NGOs affiliated with religious groups, must register with the Ministry of Interior.

-Nonprofit organizations, including both religious groups and secular NGO's, generally are not subject to taxation.
+Nonprofit organisations, including both religious groups and secular NGOs, generally are not subject to taxation.

 The judiciary consists of a single system of courts with a legal system that conforms with the principles of Shari'a (Islamic law).

-The Government observes Muslim holidays as national holidays.
+The government observes Islamic holidays as national holidays.
 A magistrate of Shari'a, who heads a separate government commission, decides the dates for observing religious holidays and addresses the nation on these holidays.